What is metadata?

 You can bold, italicise and underline your content.
 In addition, you can create numbered or bullet lists and adjust indentation.
 Why not bold the sentences that you think are more grabbing to your readers?

 Entering the same information multiple times – Our store will separate your title and subtitle but only if they’re in the appropriate fields.
 If you’re entering this information multiple times, it can be quite distracting.
 You want your metadata to be as clean as possible, and to not look like this:

 Tagging in the metadata – Book titles, subtitles, series titles or author fields that include extraneous words that are not actually part of the official title, subtitle, series title or author name are not acceptable and lead to confusion and the corruption of metadata standards.
+Official metadata for Title and Subtitle refers to actual text present on the cover image of the book; including extraneous taglines or information not present on cover image would fall under metadata corruption.
 Your potential customer is much more inclined to buy a book that’s got neat metadata instead of one that’s filled with random keywords.

 Website Links in Metadata Fields - We don’t allow pages that have the primary purpose of redirecting visitors, acting as a bridge page, or driving traffic to another website.
 We also don’t allow content that has the primary purpose of profiting from displaying ads from any publisher network, such as pages created with little or no unique content that exist only to display ads.
 Website links can be listed inside the epub file if needed.

 If you have any questions or comments about metadata, let us know in the comments!